CM Email Registration Blacklist (CMRB) - Use Case - How to Secure Your Site Registration Process (List All Methods by Email, by Domain, by IP)

 Learn more: Getting Started - Plugin Overview

-- Domain Black List - Blocks emails from the Black List.
+- Domain Blacklist - Blocks emails of domains added to the blacklist.

 - Free Domain List - Fetches list of spam addresses from Spam Assassin.
+Read more.
 Learn more about Spam Assassin.

 - Enable for edit profile - Applies filters when the user updates the email from the edit profile section.
 This prevents users from updating their emails to blocked ones.
 Currently only works on: